 Since PCI DSS was formed, it has gone through multiple iterations in order to keep up with the changes to the online threat landscape.
 New requirements are being periodically added.
 One of the most significant additions, introduced in 2008, was Requirement 6.6.
 This addition was done to secure data against some of the most common web application attack vectors like Remote File Inclusion [RFI], SQL Injection, and other malicious inputs.
 This way perpetrators can potentially gain access to a host of data including sensitive customer information.
 This requirement can be easily achieved either by implementing a Web Application Firewall [WAF] or through application code reviews.

 When working with application code reviews, this includes a manual review of web application source code coupled with a vulnerability assessment of application security.
 This entails a third party or a qualified internal resource to run the review, while the final approval should come from an outside organization.
 Additionally, the designated reviewer should be up-to-date on the latest trends in web application security so as to ensure that all future threats are properly addressed.

 By using a web application firewall, businesses can safeguard against application layer attacks that are deployed between the application and clients.
 It inspects all incoming traffic and filters out malicious attacks.

-Neumetric, a cyber security services, consulting & products organization, can help obtain PCI Compliance & PCI DSS Certification.
+Neumetric, a cyber security services, consulting & products organization, can help obtain PCI Compliance & manage PCI DSS Certification cost.
 Our years of in-depth experience in handling compliance for organizations of all sizes & in multiple industries make it easier for us to quickly execute compliance activities which includes handling external audits for PCI DSS, while you continue focusing on the business objectives of the Organization.